min2ha/ukwa-site/content/target/54603/index.en.md

   "subject": "Brexit"
 }

-# Centre for Policy Studies: The existential challenges looming for the EU

 If taken at face value, the European Commission appears confident in its Brexit negotiating position.
 Yet the EU faces numerous existential challenges.